cucumber-stories/cucumber-datatable/README.md

 Converters are used to convert the data.
 Out of the box the library provides some useful converters.

+Some of the converters can be configurable, you can have details on the [Converter config](#converter-config) section.

 | Name                        | In Gherkin         | Output                               | [Default config](#converter-config) |
 | --------------------------- | ------------------ | ------------------------------------ | ----------------------------------- |
 | `Converters.String`         | `"Foo"`            | `"Foo"`                              |                                     |